syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Sets the root CSS class for Accordion theme, which is used customize.
+Sets the root CSS class for DatePicker theme, which is used customize.